dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 This procedure is repeated using 500--2000 time steps of 5--40 as to calculate the time evolution of the electrons.

 .. _example:

 Example usage
 =============

-First do a standard ground-state calculation with the ``GPAW`` calculator:
+First we do a standard ground-state calculation with the ``GPAW`` calculator:

 .. literalinclude:: lcaotddft.py
-   :lines: 3-21
+   :lines: 3-20

 Some important points are: